What is EB-5 Capital?

 If you are considering the direct investment route, you would receive an investment directly from an individual investor (or investors) and would not associate with a regional center.
 The benefit of this is that you would not have to file an I-924 application with USCIS as a developer, but you must take into account the stricter job requirements for this option.

 Overall, the EB-5 Immigrant Investor Program is a popular and viable option for developers in a wide array of industries.
-By the end of 2012 the number of individual immigrant investor petitions (I-526) had reached an all-time high, and the final numbers from 2013 are expected to be even higher.
 If managed properly by an individual developer, and used for the right projects, the EB-5 visa program is a legitimate and unique option for financing commercial enterprises in the United States.